platformio/platformio-docs/en/stable/_sources/boards/ststm32/giga_r1_m4.rst.txt

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-Briki MBC-WB - Samd21 does not have on-board debug probe and **IS NOT READY** for debugging.
+Arduino Giga R1 (M4 core) does not have on-board debug probe and **IS NOT READY** for debugging.
 You will need to use/buy one of external probe listed below.

 .. list-table::
   :header-rows:  1